OmniSharp/omnisharp-roslyn/BUILD.md

   `-archive`: Enable the generation of publishable archives after a build.

-Note: On macOS/Linux, be sure to pass the arguments above with double slashes! (e.g. `--target TargetName`).
+Note: On macOS/Linux, be sure to pass the arguments above with a double hyphen! (e.g. `--target TargetName`).

 # Targets